 Employee Stock Purchase Plan - In May 2021, we adopted the 2021 Employee Stock Purchase Plan ("2021 ESPP") under which eligible employees could purchase common stock at a price equal to 85% of the lower of the fair market value of the common stock at the beginning or end of each six-month offering period.
-The 2021 ESPP Plan replaced our previous Employee Stock Purchase Plan (the "1996 ESPP").
-Stock-based compensation expense related to our 2021 ESPP was \$0.1 million in each of the years ended December 31, 2022 and 2021.
-Participation in the 2021 ESPP is limited to \$25,000 worth of stock for each calendar year and may be terminated at any time by the employee and automatically ends on termination of employment.
-A total of 1,000,000 shares of common stock were reserved for issuance under the 2021 ESPP, and as of December 31, 2022, there were 870,435 shares available for future issuance thereunder.
-We issued 75,066 and 54,499 shares under the 2021 ESPP Plan during the years ended December 31, 2022 and 2021 respectively.
-We issued 0 and 6,972 shares under the 1996 ESPP in the years ended December 31, 2022 and 2021, respectively.
+Participation in the 2021 ESPP is limited to \$25,000 worth of stock for each calendar year, may be terminated at any time by the employee, and automatically ends on termination of employment.
+A total of 1,000,000 shares of common stock were reserved for issuance under the 2021 ESPP, and as of December 31, 2023, there were 800,844 shares available for future issuance thereunder.
+We issued 69,591 and 75,066 shares under the 2021 ESPP Plan during the years ended December 31, 2023, and 2022, respectively.

-Share Purchases - On March 1, 2022, our Board of Directors authorized a new stock repurchase program pursuant to which we may purchase up to \$10.0 million of our common stock, of which \$1.3 million has been repurchased as of December 31, 2022.
-During the year ended December 31, 2022 we repurchased 705,201 shares of our common stock.
-The shares were purchased from time to time in the open market at management's discretion, depending upon market conditions and other factors.
-Repurchases where made under the program using our own cash resources and will in accordance with Rule 10b-18 under the Securities Exchange Act of 1934.
+Share Purchases - On March 1, 2022, our Board of Directors authorized a stock repurchase program pursuant to which we may purchase up to \$10.0 million of our common stock.
+On November 30, 2023, our Board of Directors extended the program through December 31, 2025.
+As of December 31, 2023 we have repurchased \$1.8 million of our common stock pursuant to this program.
+During the years ended December 31, 2023 and 2022 we repurchased 299,780 and 705,201 shares of our common stock, respectively.
 The program does not obligate us to acquire any particular amount of common stock and the program may be modified or suspended at any time at our Board of Directors discretion.

-Dividends - We did not pay dividends in the years ended December 31, 2022 and 2021.
+Dividends - We did not pay dividends in the years ended December 31, 2023 and 2022.

-10. LEASES
+9. LEASES

-On October 1, 2022, our Lease for our principal executive offices with 76/80 BURLINGTON GROUP LLC (the "Landlord") commenced.
-We leased 20,730 rentable square feet at 76 Blanchard Road in Burlington, Massachusetts (the "Leased Space") for a term of ten years and six months, which includes a one-time termination right after seven years and six months.
-The term of the Lease commenced on October 1, 2022, the date that the landlord notified us that the planned construction on the Leased Space was substantially complete.
-The Lease provides for an aggregate of \$8.2 million of rent payments over the Lease term and also provides a renewal option for up to two additional terms of five years each.
+We lease 20,730 rentable square feet at 76 Blanchard Road in Burlington, Massachusetts (the "Leased Space") which has a term of ten years and six months, which includes a one-time termination right after seven years and six months.
+The term of the lease commenced on October 1, 2022, the date that the landlord notified us that the planned construction on the Leased Space was substantially complete.
+The lease provides for an aggregate of \$8.2 million of rent payments over the lease term and also provides a renewal option for up to two additional terms of five years each.